Maldives Inland Revenue Authority: Business Profit Tax Act

+The tax regimes imposed under the Business Profit Tax Act and Bank Profit Tax Act were repealed with the commencement of Income Tax on 1 January 2020.

 Green Tax

 Green tax is a tax payable by tourists who stay in tourist resorts, tourist hotels and tourist vessels.
 It is also payable by tourists who stay in tourist guesthouses from 1 October 2016 onwards.
-Green tax is payable at the rate of 6 United States Dollars per day of stay from tourist resorts, tourist hotels and tourist vessels, and 3 United States Dollars per day of stay from tourist guesthouses.
+Green tax is payable at the rate of 6 United States Dollars per day of stay from tourist resorts, tourist hotels and tourist vessels.
+A lower rate of 3 United States Dollars per day is charged for tourist guesthouses and hotels on local islands that have less than 50 rooms.
 Maldivians and resident permit holders are not required to pay Green Tax.

 Bank Profit Tax Act

 Banks operating in the Maldives are required to pay 25% of taxable profit as Bank Profit Tax.
 Banks are exempt from paying Business Profit Tax.
 The Business Profit Tax Act was repealed with the commencement of the Income Tax on 1 January 2020.

 Airport Taxes and Fees Act

 This Act prescribes all matters relating to the levying of Airport Service Charge as a tax and Airport Development Fee as a fee, on passengers departing from the Maldives from an airport in the Maldives.
 Airport Service Charge (ASC) is levied on passengers departing from the Maldives from an airport in the Maldives, at a rate of US$25 per foreign passenger and US$12 per Maldivian passenger.
 Persons with diplomatic immunity, transit passengers and children under the age of 2 are exempt from ASC.
 Airport Development Fee (ADF), in addition to ASC, will be levied on passengers departing from Velana International Airport on or after 1 May 2017, at a rate of US$25 per foreign passenger and US$12 per Maldivian passenger.
 Only passengers with diplomatic immunity are exempted from ADF.